JupiterOne/graph-signal-sciences/docs/jupiterone.md

 1. [Add API access token](https://dashboard.signalsciences.net/corps/jupiterone/user/apitokens#add).
    The access token generated will have the same role as the logged in user.
-The role of observer is sufficient for the ingestion of corps and users.
+The role of **Observer** is sufficient for the ingestion of corps and users.
 2. Save the provided token in a secure location.
 You will need it to configure Signal Sciences in JupiterOne.